thijse/Raise3DPro3PlusforCura/README.md

    * **Cura/Archive/V1**
 The first basic profile created based on IdeaMaker settings and Pro2 efforts.
 Start & Stop G-code was extracted from Ideamaker (4.2.3).
 The first 2 benchies failed due to insufficient build plate adhesion.
    * **Cura/Archive/V2**
-Updated profile with settings from Ultimaker S5 & Creatility, added quality variants, nozzle variants & materials (based on Creality).
-This produced the first succesfull Benchy!
+Updated profile with settings from Ultimaker S5 & Creality, added quality variants, nozzle variants & materials (based on Creality materials).
+This produced the first succesful Benchy!
 The bottom looked good,but the benchy had a very strong  hull line, ugly overhangs and with clear drooping and the bridging locations.

 Hull line of benchy (more images can be found in [/Cura/Archive/v2/Results/](/Cura/Archive/v2/Results/):